If you’ve always dreamed of SE Asia…

 Đường xuyên đảo Cát Bà, tt.
 Cát Bà, Cát Hải, Hải Phòng, Vietnam (map)

 Continue up this same road and there is the National Park about 25 minutes north of Hospital Cave.
 The park takes up most of the island and is arguably the main attraction.
-Hikes range between difficulties and length.
+Hikes range between difficulties and lengths.
 Enjoy the winding paths in and out of tropical foliage, and keep an eye out for the endangered Cat Ba Langur.
 This mammal is only found on this one island and is one of the most endangered primates in the world.
 Today there are about 68 left.

 4. Winding pathway.

-The northern port is only another half hour up the road, but is a good landmark to hit and then head back.
+The northern port is only another half hour up the road but is a good landmark to hit and then head back.
 As you see the end of the line arriving, a picturesque wooden pathway snakes along the side of the bay.
 It was too irresistible and I found myself pulling over to stroll.
 At the end is a shrine and I admit to having no knowledge of the local religious customs.
 But it didn’t stop me from drinking in the magic of this place.
-The boards creaked under my shoes and the salt water lapped at the sides.
+The boards creaked under my shoes and the saltwater lapped at the sides.
 It was complete serenity.

 Don’t forget the famous noodle soup!
 On our way back we stopped on the side of a road, which ended up actually being the chef’s residence.
-She whipped us up some homemade pho on an gas stove.
+She whipped us up some homemade pho on a gas stove.
 Two phos, two beers for $4.
 It was delicious!
 Don’t be afraid of the sauces left on the table.
 They add a zesty compliment.

 6. Caves caves caves.